-- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - When you set the Oracle user's environment, also set the TMP and TMPDIR environment variables to the directory you want to use instead of /tmp. - 4.
-To determine the amount of free disk space on the system:
+- When you set the Oracle user's environment, also set the TMP and TMPDIR environment variables to the directory you want to use instead of /tmp. - 4.
+Determine the amount of free RAM and disk swap space on the system: - # free - 5.
+Determine if the system architecture can run the software: